benasher44/benasher.co/about.md

 At the moment, it's functional enough for me to write, but there are a few more things coming:

-- Categories and tags to posts
-- Filtering for categories and
+- Filtering for categories and tags
 - Resume
 - A bit more about myself